SumitKumar-17/SumitKumar-17.github.io/src/content/post/gsoc-apply/index.md

 tags: ["gsoc"]
 ---

-So for the year 2025 I had applied for threee GSOC projects
+So for the year 2025, I had applied for three GSoC projects:
 1) Postgres
- 2)llvm
+2) LLVM
- 3)libssh
+3) libssh

- but a few days ago I got to knew that the project for Postgres which I had applied to has beend removed from the official Postgres projects.
+But a few days ago, I got to know that the project I had applied to under Postgres has been removed from the official Postgres projects list.
- Why the hell was it removed
+Why the hell was it removed?
- It would have felt somewhere less bad if I had not been selected for it.
+It would've felt somewhere less bad if I just wasn't selected for it.
- But before May 8( the contributors annoucncement date) it is rmeoved.
+But no — it's removed even before May 8 (the contributors announcement date).

 :( shhh

- Let see if I can get selected in the other two ,or I am getting rejection again..
+Let's see if I can get selected in the other two, or if I'm getting rejected again...